 Readers, have you ever wondered how a novel is developed and written?
 If you’re a writer, you might be curious about how other writers make their books.
-Here’s some insight into the process I follow.
+Here’s some insight into the process I follow (as of 2013).

 It’s only with my last two novels that I’ve used a new process to ensure that my initial idea becomes a workable story that doesn’t collapse when I go to draft it.

-I talk about the idea development process, plotting, and drafting of my forthcoming bizarro psychological thriller in Progress Report on THE BEDWETTER.
+I talk about the idea development process, plotting, and drafting of my forthcoming psychological thriller in Progress Report on The Bedwetter.
 I did a lot of pre-writing for that book, meaning, beyond preliminary 12-point plot questionnaires and character sketches, I jotted down inspired snippets as they came to me—descriptions, events, scraps of dialogue—mostly written in the voice of my first-person protagonist Russell Pisarek.
 About 45 pages.
 I was just writing about the writing.

 When I reviewed that information, a story started to emerge.
 I rearranged those lines and paragraphs of information into a beginning, a middle, and an end.
 Then I filled in events and information I felt were missing.

-I used a similar process with novel #6 (working title: DEAD CEMETERY), doing the first 29 days of exercises in Alan Watt’s The 90-Day Novel.
+I used a similar process with novel #6 (working title: Dead Cemetery [The Covenant Sacrifice as of 2021]), doing the first 29 days of exercises in Alan Watt’s The 90-Day Novel.

 For each daily writing session, Watt poses six questions of the protagonist and antagonist.
 Questions such as, “My first love was…,” “The person I hate the most is…,” and “The greatest loss of my life was….”
 I answered each question in a five-minute segment of free-writing.
 A month of this grew tedious, but by the time I finished the exercises, I knew my characters, and a story was emerging.
 I had character backstory; I had motivation.

-All in all, I came out with 250 pages of pre-writing for DEAD CEMETERY.
-(It’s gonna be a big book…) Not 100% of it will end up in the book, but it contains many priceless nuggets that form the core of the story.
+All in all, I came out with 250 pages of pre-writing for Dead Cemetery.
+(It’s going be one of my bigger books….)
+Not 100% of those pre-writing exercises will end up in the book, but they contain many priceless nuggets that form the core of the story.

-During this stage, I also do any necessary research and include my findings in my pre-writing (or Scrivener project file) so that it doesn’t interrupt me unduly during drafting.
+During this stage, I also do any necessary research and include my findings in my pre-writing (in a Scrivener project file) so that it doesn’t interrupt me unduly during drafting.
 (Of course, I will still need to check facts when I’m writing.)

-Once I had my narrative outlined into three acts, I then used John Truby’s Blockbuster 6 (BB6) to create taglines for each scene in the book.
-For example in PISS FAIRY, “Russell asks Uma to lunch, but a rabbit ruins his plans.”
+Once I had my narrative outlined into three acts, I then used John Truby’s Blockbuster 6 (BB6) software to create taglines for each scene in the book.
+For example in The Bedwetter, “Russell asks Uma to lunch, but a rabbit ruins his plans.”
 Just the basic event or revelation.

 - My challenge in writing this scene